elzekool/magento2-rotate-encryption-keys/README.md

 - Do not attempt to decrypt or re-encrypt hashed passwords.
 - Be cautious when dealing with payment information and other sensitive data.
+- Always make a backup before using this command
+- Make sure you clean up any file generated by this tool

 ## Limitations